tvhung83/fshare-gen/README.md

 ## History

 ### v0.5.0:
-* Extract main logic to new class
+* Extract main logic to new class.
-* Validate login result
+* Validate login result.
-* Stay away from 3<sup>rd</sup> party library, in order to integrate into XBMC later
+* Stay away from 3<sup>rd</sup> party library, in order to integrate into XBMC later.

 ## Credits